About Parsing Nodes with Namespaces in XML

 print(item.find("content:encoded", namespaces).text)

-XML namespaces are usually declared in the root node of XML document with xmlns
+XML namespaces are usually declared in the root node of XML document with xmlns prefix, for example:

 <?xml version="1.0" encoding="UTF-8"?>